vegaprotocol/vega/UPGRADING.md

 MaxMemoryPercent = 50
 ```

-**_[Ethereum] section_** - This whole secton has been added to set up the configuration of the Ethereum node that the validators are using to validate events on the Ethereum chain.
-It's required to set it for a validator node, unused when running a non-validator node.
+**_[Ethereum] section_** - This whole section has been added to set up the configuration of the Ethereum node that validators use to validate events on the Ethereum chain.
+It's required to set it for a validator node, and unused when running a non-validator node.

 **note: Validator nodes are required to connect to an Ethereum archive node.**